 Admission into a distance education course or program is granted at the time of initial acceptance into the course/program and is dependent on availability in the state where a student lives at the time of admission.
 If a student moves to, or lives in, a different state after admission to the course/program, continuation within the course/program and Federal financial aid will depend on the availability of the course/program within the new state where the student lives.
 Whether military personnel stationed outside the state of South Dakota may enroll or continue in a USD distance education program is based on where military personnel are stationed.
-It is the student’s responsibility to notify USD’s Division of Continuing & Distance Education of a change in location.
+It is the student’s responsibility to notify USD’s Registrar of a change in location.
 Students are to send their new address to email@example.com from their USD email account and include their USD STUDENT ID number in the email.

 International students are advised to understand and be apprised of the rules, regulations, and requirements related to online distance education programs in the country in which they live; particularly: (a) if the country will recognize an online degree; (b) whether the program meets licensure or certification requirements in the country; and (c) if the country charges any additional taxes, withholdings or fees associated with online distance education programs.
 If a student is considering enrolling in an online program, please check to ensure the online degree will serve its intended purpose.

 Courses or Programs Leading to Professional Licensure or Certification